 After the choir and acoustic guitarists that were used on “Across The Universe” and “The Long And Winding Road” were dismissed for the day, Ringo and the orchestral musicians were readied for their overdub onto “I Me Mine.”
 Brian Gibson, who was the technical engineer, recalls how difficult it was working with Phil Spector on this day.
 “He wanted to hear it, while it was being recorded, exactly the way it would sound when finished: with all the tape echo, plate echo, chamber echo, all the effects.
 This was horrendously difficult in Studio One which is, technically, quite primitive.
 Spector was at the point of throwing a big wobbly – 'I wanna hear this,' 'I wanna hear that,' 'I must have this,' 'I must have that!' - when Ringo took him quietly aside and said, 'Look, they can't do that, they're doing the best they can.
 Just cool it.'
 Ringo didn't need to do that but I think he could see that Spector was getting towards the end of his tether and was giving everybody a hard time.
 He wanted everyone to know who he was, he liked to assert himself.”

-In the end, the brass and Ringo's new drum overdub was recorded onto track four of the eight-track tape, wiping one of George's vocals in the process, the string section being allocated to track six.
+Before recording began on this day, a reduction mix was made to another tape, which opened up track 4 for the brass and Ringo's new drums to be recorded, and track 6 for the strings, choir and harp to be recorded.
 This session wasn't complete until well after midnight, the final mixing being left for the following day, April 2nd, 1970.
 On this day, which was once again held in Room 4 of EMI Studios, Phil Spector and engineers Peter Bown and Roger Ferris made three attempts at creating a stereo mix of 'take 18' of “I Me Mine,” designated as remixes 10 through 12.
 The orchestral overdubs were kept lower in these mixes, wisely allowing The Beatles' instruments and vocals to be the primary focus.
 Sections of remix 11 and 12 were then edited together to form the completed version of the song for release.